tri-cods/html-css/lessons.md

 The first rule (which starts with the `h1` selector) applies to all `<h1>` tags on each page where your HTML document links to your stylesheet, and changes the font style and display of those headings.

-The lines within the curly braces (i.e. `{ }`) are called **declarations**, and they change the formatting of the elements in the HTML document.
+The lines within the curly braces (i.e. `{ ... }`) are called **declarations**, and they change the formatting of the elements in the HTML document.
 Each line in the declaration sets the value for a **property** and ends with a semicolon (`;`).

 Note the different syntax being used to select items for for styling with rule sets.
-The bottom two selectors are used to apply rule sets to **ids** and **classes**.
-In general, adding classes and ids to HTML elements allows for more specific styling—more on these soon!
+The bottom two selectors are used to apply rule sets to **IDs** and **classes**.
+In general, adding classes and IDs to HTML elements allows for more specific styling—more on these soon!

 ## Activity

-Copy and paste the CSS above into your `style.css` file and re-save the file.
+Copy and paste the CSS rules above into your `style.css` file and re-save the file.
 Then open or refresh your `index.html` file in your browser and see what happens.

 ## What should happen?